-Improve your PPC: Organic traffic is the perfect complement to paid ads because you can easily retarget users based on website behavior.
+- Improve your PPC (pay-per-click): Organic traffic is the perfect complement to paid ads because you can easily retarget users based on website behavior.
 For example, you can show a relevant ad to people who viewed a specific page on your site.

 Organic search vs. paid search

-Remember how we said organic search was pretty much free?
-Paid is the opposite - your traffic will stop as soon as you stop paying for ads.
+Remember how we said the organic search was pretty much free?
+Paid search is the opposite - your traffic will stop when you stop paying for ads.

 In the context of Google search results, the difference looks like this:

-Now is a good time to explore why some pages rank while others don’t.
+Now is a good time to explore how SEO works, and why some pages rank while others don’t.
 It’s in Google’s best interest to show the best search results for a given topic.
 This not only keeps searchers happy but also keeps them coming back to use the search engine.

-By now we’re assuming you’re fully up to speed with what organic search is and how it can help your business - time to look at some ways to move the needle on your traffic.
+By now, we’re assuming you’re fully up to speed with organic search and how it can help your business - time to look at some ways to move the needle on your traffic.

-In terms of organic traffic, this page isn’t doing so hot - it was published back in July and is still sitting on the top of page three for its focus term “collaborative marketing”.
+In terms of organic traffic, this page isn’t doing so hot - it was published in July and is still sitting on the top of page three for its focus term, “collaborative marketing”.

-The good news here is that position 21 isn’t a bad place to be if you haven’t done much to boost rankings beyond on-page optimization.
-On top of that, the focus term here is pretty low competition so even the slightest adjustments should make a positive impact.
+The good news is that position 21 isn’t a bad place to be if you haven’t done much to boost rankings beyond on-page optimization.
+On top of that, the focus term here is pretty low competition, so even the slightest adjustments should make a positive impact.

 With the exception of keyword research (which is a requisite when it comes to organic search), the following tactics are organized from least effort to most effort - let’s get started!

-Ubersuggest is a great free keyword research tool that will let you explore topics as much as you want, simply inputting a term lets you see estimated search volume, difficulty, related topic ideas, and other websites who are ranking for that term.
+Ubersuggest is a great free keyword research tool that will let you explore topics as much as you want; simply inputting a term lets you see estimated search volume, difficulty, related topic ideas, and other websites that are ranking for that term.

-You can easily dig down by inputting each competing page into the keyword report tool and seeing what terms their page is ranking for.
-Do this enough and you should have a solid list of terms to cover in your post.
+You can easily dig down by inputting each competing page into the keyword report tool and see what terms their page ranks for.
+Do this enough, and you should have a solid list of terms to cover in your post.

 Internal linking is the act of pointing links from your site to the page you’re trying to rank.
 Doing so not only helps search engines better crawl and understand your site but can increase authority and relevance to the receiving pages.

-As part of our publishing process, we always make sure to point a few internal links at new blog posts but there is always room for improvement, especially when it comes to anchor text.
-To start, I'm going to plug our page into SEO tool Ahrefs and view the Internal Backlinks report:
+As part of our publishing process, we always make sure to point a few internal links at new blog posts, but there is always room for improvement, especially when it comes to anchor text.
+To start, I'm going to plug our page into Ahrefs and view the Internal Backlinks report:

-The report shows that I have five internal links pointed at this post and four of them use “collaborative marketing” in the anchor text.
-This looks good to me and if I were to add anything here then I’d add (or change) a link with an exact match anchor of our focus keyword.
+The report shows that I have five internal links pointed at this post, four of which use “collaborative marketing” in the anchor text.
+This looks good to me, and if I were to add anything here, then I’d add (or change) a link with an exact match anchor of our focus keyword.